 Your hormones should exist in harmony with each other.
 When levels of each hormone are in the right proportions, body systems are stable.
 When balance is lost, hormone deficiencies and excesses can cause chronic symptoms and disorders, and raise risks for disease.
 The endocrine/hormone system can be envisioned as a three-legged stool which, by its very nature, requires a delicate balance be maintained by its support structure.
 Removal of most or all of one of the legs as happens with spay/neuter, leaves the stool/endocrine system unstable and dangerous.

 Hormones are extremely potent substances.
 It takes only a tiny amount to initiate an action.
 Hormones are not stored, but produced as needed and secreted into the bloodstream by the glands.
 From there, they travel to all parts of the body.
 But only the cells sensitive to that hormone – called the target tissue – will respond to the chemical signal the hormone carries.
 Traveling through the blood, hormones enter cells through “receptor” sites, much as a key unlocks a door.
 Once inside, they get to work, flipping the switches that govern growth, development, and mental and physical functions throughout life.
 The body must constantly fine-tune hormone release to keep levels within proper limits.
 This balance is accomplished through an intricate series of positive and negative feedback mechanisms.
-All that changes when your hormones become unbalanced.
-The initial hormone imbalance we are considering is the loss of sex hormones precipitated by spay/neuter.

 For those dogs with orthopedic diseases due to the developmental effects of early spay/neuter, the physical stress of the reparative surgeries and the ongoing pain caused by orthopedic issues that cannot be remedied (e.g. elbow dysplasia) are “insult added to injury”.
 Billy was one of those dogs whose endocrine system could not recover from neutering and the subsequent orthopedic surgeries and treatments.
 He would go on to develop four chronic diseases of the endocrine system – hypothyroidism, Atypical Cushings, hyperestrinism and diabetes.